1574 St Andrews - The Student Golfer

 1552 Charter and the Kirk

-King James IV, who effectively lifted the 'ban' on golf in 1502 by buying the first set of clubs from Perth, is also recording as spending money on golf clubs and balls in 1504, almost certainly at Falkland Palace to play golf at St Andrews.
+King James IV, who effectively lifted the 'ban' on golf in 1502 by buying the first set of clubs from Perth, is also recorded at Falkland Palace in 1504 spending money on golf clubs and balls to play golf at St Andrews.
 The Royal Court moved from palace to palace in those days and Falkland Palace was the Stuart 'sporty' palace.
 Other expenditures on golf and clubs and balls are noted in 1506, when the King may have been at Edinburgh or Stirling.

 In 1552, Archbishop John Hamilton of St Andrews was given a charter to establish a rabbit warren on the north part of the links.
 The Charter confirmed the rights of the local populace to use the links, inter alia, to play golf on the links at St Andrews.
 These rights were confirmed in subsequent local and royal charters.

 In 1583, 1598 and 1599, as elsewhere in Scotland, there are records in the Kirk Sessions in St Andrews of sinners being taken to task to task for playing on the 'golf fieldis' on the Sabbath (Sunday).
 However, as much as they were banning golf, the Kirk was also promoting it.
 Many ministers trained at St Andrews and learnt golf there and took it with them throughout Scotland.

 St Andrews University was founded in 1413 and one of its earliest graduates, Sir Gilbert Hay, scholar and international traveller, is probably the first individual writer to use the word 'golf', which he did in a poem in 1460.